DuranTonee/jira-issue-notifier/README.md

 # Jira Issue Notifications Telegram Bot
 If for some reason you can't use [Telegram Integration For Jira](https://marketplace.atlassian.com/apps/1218556/telegram-integration-for-jira), it is possible to use [webhooks](https://developer.atlassian.com/server/jira/platform/webhooks/) to notify team members in Telegram.
-This Django projects allows it with PostgreSQL integration.
+This Django project allows it and serves as a Telegram bot to receive notifications from Atlassian Jira and forward them to users providing the necessary data.
+The bot allows users to register with their Jira username, and it sends notifications about issue updates and comments with PostgreSQL integration.
 ## Features
 1. **User registration**
    - Users can register with the bot using the _/register_ command, providing their Jira username.
 The data is stored in the database (check [dp.py](https://github.com/DuranTonee/jira-issue-notifier/blob/main/jira_notifications/jira_notifications_app/db.py))